rustyshakelford2/LavaFurnace/readme.txt

 its owner.
 If any part of the lava furnace is broke the crucible will empty and the furnace will shut off.
 The sign over the furnace will erase.

-However, there is at least 1 instances I know of were a furnace can be destroyed without a player interaction causing it directly.
-Water flowing into the furnace crucible.
+However, there is are at least 2 instances I know of were a furnace can be destroyed without a player interaction causing it directly.
+Water or lava flowing into the furnace crucible and not places.
-So just be sure to keep water away from the furnace and you will be OK.
+So just be sure to keep running water/lava away from the furnace and you will be OK.

 Permissions are not required, the plugin will default over to bukkit permissions if GroupManager or niji based permissions are not detected.
 If no permissions are set at all the plugin will default to Server OPs.

-Never directly edit the LavaFurnace Data base.
+Never directly edit the LavaFurnace Database or player database.
 Bad things can happen!

 If something gets messed up with any of the data files.
 Delete the LavaFurnace directory and Lava Furnace plugin will recreate everything to default values.